Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2026 Guide)

 What Is Customer Journey Orchestration?

-It all hinges on your ability to connect your customers to the touchpoints they have with your brand, which reveals so much about their preferences and inclinations for engagement — whether they favor a promotional email first thing in the morning, a website visit on their lunch break, or a social media ad instead of an SMS message.
+It all hinges on your ability to connect your customers to the touchpoints they have with your brand, which reveals so much about their preferences and inclinations for engagement.
+Do they favor a promotional email first thing in the morning, a website visit on their lunch break, or a social media ad instead of an SMS message?

 Customer journey orchestration requires an understanding of customer behavior across all channels.